-Four species of dolphin have been reported from within the adjacent South Water Caye Marine Reserve - Atlantic bottlenose dolphin (Tursiops truncatus) and the Atlantic spotted dolphin (Stenella plagiodon) are commonly seen inside the Belize Barrier Reef (CCC, 1993).
-The deeper-water rough-toothed dolphin reported from the Laughing Bird Caye area, on the outside of the faro, and as far west as the inside of the barrier reef in the Gladden Spit area.
-The Belize coast is home to the largest population of Antillean manatee in the Caribbean (Morales-Vela et al., 2000), with a population estimated at between 800 and 1,000 individuals (Auil, pers. com.).
+Antillean (or West Indian) manatees (Trichechus manatus manatus) have been reported from the Laughing Bird Caye area, on the outside of the faro, and as far west as the inside of the barrier reef in the Gladden Spit area.
+The Belize coast is home to the largest population of Antillean manatee in the Caribbean (Morales-Vela et al, 2000), with a population estimated at between 800 and 1,000 individuals (Auil, pers. com.).
 Historically the manatee has been hunted for meat, with bone middens discovered on archaeological sites, and in the 17th century, it was taken to provide food for privateers and explorers (Self-Sullivan and LaCommare, 2004).
 This unfortunately still continues, though illegal, with a recent incident in Seine Bight of the capture and butchering of a manatee for its meat (SEA, 2010).
 Despite the arrest of the offenders, the fines were so minimal that they are not considered a deterrent when compared with the profit from the sale of the meat.
 Today, the Antillean manatee is considered threatened throughout its range, and is listed as 'Vulnerable' (IUCN, 2008), but is fully protected under the Wildlife Act.